bcdev/h2ops/README.md

 ### Accessing Services

-Wait for the services to start (usually take 2-3 mins, might take longer the first time)
+Wait for the services to start (usually take 2-3 mins, might take longer if you start it without cache)

 - Airflow UI: http://localhost:8080
 - MLflow UI: http://localhost:5000